 Mountains.
 The Oshima Peninsula is located on the west of the Ishikari

 and plains in the peninsula are distributed complicatedly.
 This

-irregular arrangement is a different feature from
+irregular arrangement is a different feature from the zonal

-landforms.
-A Jurassic accretionary complex intruded by Cretaceous granite is found
+Jurassic accretionary complex intruded by Cretaceous granite is found

-in this region, which is uncoformably covered with
+in this region, which is uncoformably covered with Neogene-Quaternary

-Some volcanoes such as the Shikotsu volcano and the Toya volcano in this region have large calderas and pyroclastic plateau.
+Some volcanoes such as the Shikotsu volcano and the Toya volcano in this region have large calderas and pyroclastic plateaus.